-14 Disconnect the battery and put it into safe storage in a fully charged condition.
+- 13 Remove the rocker covers.
+Spray POWERPART Lay-Up 2 around the rocker shaft assemblies.
+Fit the rocker covers. - 14 Disconnect the battery and put it into safe storage in a fully charged condition.
 Before the battery is put into storage, give the battery terminals a protection against corrosion.
-POWERPART Lay-Up 3 can be used on the terminals.

-15 Seal the vent pipe of the fuel tank or the fuel filler cap with waterproof tape.

-16 Remove the drive belts and put them into storage.

-17 To prevent corrosion, spray the engine with POWER-PART Lay-Up 3.
+POWERPART Lay-Up 3 can be used on the terminals. - 15 Seal the vent pipe of the fuel tank or the fuel filler cap with waterproof tape. - 16 Remove the drive belts and put them into storage. - 17 To prevent corrosion, spray the engine with POWER-PART Lay-Up 3.
 Do not spray inside the alternator cooling fan area.

-Note: Before the engine is started after a period in storage, operate the starter motor with the engine stop control in the off position until oil pressure shows on the oil pressure gauge or the oil warning light goes out.
+Mote: Before the engine is started after a period in storage, operate the starter motor with the engine stop control in the 'off' position until oil pressure shows on the oil pressure gauge or the oil warning light goes out.
 If a solenoid stop control is used, this will have to be disconnected for this operation.
-If an in line fuel injection pump is fitted and the engine has not been run for a month, lubricating oil must be added to the pump (see page 12).
+If an in line fuel injection pump is fitted and the engine has not been run for a month, lubricating oil must be added to the pump (see page 13).

-If the engine protection is done correctly according to the above recommendations, no corrosion damage will normally occur.
+If the engine protection is done correctly according to the

+recommendations on this page, no corrosion damage will normally occur.
 Perkins Engines Ltd. are not responsible for any damage that occurs in relation to a service storage period.